PUBG to return as Battlegrounds Mobile India

-New Delhi, May 6 (IANS) Amid rumours around PUBG's comeback in India, South Korean video game developer Krafton on Thursday confirmed the return of its much-anticipated game for the Indian users.
+New Delhi: Amid rumours around PUBG's comeback in India, South Korean video game developer Krafton on Thursday confirmed the return of its much-anticipated game for the Indian users.

 The company of its social media accounts and its websites mentioned that the game is coming soon in India.
 However, the game will not release as PUBG Mobile India but as Battlegrounds Mobile India.